openimis/openimis-fe-core_js/README.md

 ## Configurations Options

-- `datePicker`: the concrete date picker to publish as `core.DatePicker` component ("ad"= Gregorian DatePicker, "ne"= Neplali calendar date picker )
+- `datePicker`: the concrete date picker to publish as `core.DatePicker` component ("ad"= Gregorian DatePicker, "ne"= Nepali calendar date picker )
 - `useDynPermalinks`: use ?dyn=<Base64-URL> when opening in new tab (prevent sending client-side routes to server while) (Default: false)
 - `core.JournalDrawer.pollInterval`: poll interval (in ms) to check for mutation status once submitted (Default: 2000)
 - `core.KeepLegacyAlive.pollInterval`: poll interval (in ms) to send the ping to legacy openIMIS (to prevent session timeout).
 (Default: 300000 = 5')